Home » Engineering » aerospace engineering » A Beginner’s Guide to Basic Aerospace Engineering

 Aerodynamic problems can be classified according to the flow environment.External aerodynamics is the study of flow around solid objects of various shapes.
 Evaluating the lift and drag on an airplane or the shock waves that form in front of the nose of a rocket are examples of external aerodynamics.
 Internal aerodynamics is the study of flow through passages in solid objects.
 For instance, internal aerodynamics encompasses the study of the airflow through a jet engine.

-Aerodynamic problems can also be classified according to whether the flow speed is below, near or above the speed of sound.
-A problem is called subsonic if all the speeds in the problem are less than the speed of sound, transonic if speeds both below and above the speed of sound are present, supersonic if the flow speed is greater than the speed of sound,and hypersonic if the flow speed is more than five times the speed of sound.
+We can also classify aerodynamic problems based on whether the flow speed falls below, near, or above the speed of sound.
+We call a problem subsonic when all speeds remain below the speed of sound, transonic when the flow includes speeds both below and above it, supersonic when the flow speed exceeds it, and hypersonic when the flow speed reaches more than five times the speed of sound.

 The Genesis of Aerospace Engineering: